 By building critical charging infrastructure, supplied with renewable energy when the electricity is sourced by us, we accelerate the demand for renewable energy technology.
 The introduction of the European Green Deal is an important step.
 To reach European net zero emission goals by 2050, the world needs to increase the investments in renewables.
-This is an important market signal, and the electric mobility revolution is a crucial step towards reaching the goals of the Paris Agreement.
-The share of renewables in global electricity reached 29 percent in 2020.
-However, according to the IEA, renewables must constitute 60 percent of the global electricity mix to achieve the net zero ambition by 2050.7 Providing renewable energy for electric mobility is an important part of Mer's business model.
+The share of renewables in Europe's electricity reached 44 percent in 2023.
+However, according to the IEA, renewables must constitute 60 percent of the global electricity mix to achieve the net zero ambition by 2050.
+Providing renewable energy for electric mobility is an important part of Mer's business model.
 As such, we have identified climate impact and renewable energy as material topics for our sustainability reporting.